AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Conclusion

 Car insurance in California is expensive, especially with an SR-22.
-But with some careful research, you can likely find a provider you can afford, and if you can’t, there’s always the state program for high-risk drivers.
+But with research, you can likely find a provider you can afford.
+In the event that you can’t, the state offers a high-risk program as a last resort.
+Low income drivers may also be eligible for California’s CLCA program to make auto insurance more affordable.

 Just remember that although minimum coverage is the cheapest option, it could cost you more out of pocket if you cause an accident or have losses above the at-fault party’s limits.
 In this case, we recommend full coverage car insurance.